marco5150/S2_Intrusion_Detection_ML_Analysis-MN/README.md

 These trade-offs emphasise the importance of metric selection, dataset balance, and operational context when developing IDS solutions.

 Full analysis is available in the accompanying paper.

+This project uses the NSL-KDD dataset, which can be downloaded from: https://www.kaggle.com/datasets/hassan06/nslkdd/data